-At nearly $700.00 it is not exactly the cheapest Solar Only accessory, but in my opinion is well worth it, especially for imaging - read on.
+At nearly $600.00 it is not exactly the cheapest Solar Only accessory, but in my opinion is well worth it, especially for imaging - read on.

-Installation: Simple and straight forward.
-If you bought one specific to your scope it will be a direct bolt on.
-Otherwise you simply need to mount the guider like any other guider, in-line with the optics.
+Installation: Simple and straightforward.
+If you bought one specific to your scope it will be a direct bolt-on.
+Otherwise, you simply need to mount the guider like any other guider, in-line with the optics.

-As it guides on the sun, an audible tones lets you know when it loses sight of the sun (clouds) with a tone, and also when it returns to tracking mode when the clouds pass, and it makes correction to re-center the sun just where it left off.
+As it guides on the sun, an audible tone lets you know when it loses sight of the sun (clouds) with a tone, and also when it returns to tracking mode when the clouds pass, and it makes a correction to re-center the sun just where it left off.
 I had a session with passing clouds and the guider handled it with no issues.
 The sound volume is adjustable using the hand controller if you have neighbors or dogs.

 Basic Guiding Steps I Used:

 1. I do a rough polar alignment of the mount.
-I have markers in my yard to tell me where to place my mount legs to position the mount in its celestial north position. if you have no markers you can use a compass - easy, or even your smart phone.
+I have markers in my yard to tell me where to place my mount legs to position the mount in its celestial north position. if you have no markers you can use a compass - easy or even your smartphone.

-2. Power up the mount, enter your coordinates, date and time as necessary, I use GPS, my mount needs to be in photo mode for the guiding port to activate - easy.
-This is only necessary if you want your mount to slew to the sun and get you in the ball park without the need to manually slew.
+2. Power up the mount, enter your coordinates, date, and time as necessary, I use GPS, my mount needs to be in photo mode for the guiding port to activate - easy.
+This is only necessary if you want your mount to slew to the sun and get you in the ballpark without the need to manually slew.

 3. Make all necessary connections to the Hutech Hinode Solar Guider.
 Power comes from a mini USB cable.
 So you need a USB power source.
-I use an all in one 12vdc system with USB ports; keep the solar guider in finder mode for now.
+I use an all-in-one 12vdc system with USB ports; keep the solar guider in finder mode for now.

-5. Ensure your Solar Filter is in place then, Look through your eyepiece the sun should be centered and view-able in your eyepiece, if not make any fine adjustments using the mount's hand controller.
+5. Ensure your Solar Filter is in place then, Look through your eyepiece the sun should be centered and viewable in your eyepiece, if not make any fine adjustments using the mount's hand controller.

 6. Ensure the Hutech is plugged into your Mounts Guider Port and using the Hutech Hinode Solar Guider's hand controller, push calibrate - this will take about 2 minutes.
 I call this the learn mode.